raja-bala/Example1-Basic-Xml-based-Spring5/README.md

 # Example1-Basic-Xml-based-Spring5

-In this example we are going to develop a Spring application
+In this example we are going to develop a Spring application, without using Maven or Gradle
   > Just to register a bean
   > and Retrive it back from the Spring Context
   > We are going to use IntelliJ IDEA as out IDE